After learning these simple copywriting tips and tricks, I never looked at website copy in the same way again.

-If you’re not telling me how your credentials and philosophies are going to directly make my life better, then you’re just masturbating with words, and that’s a gross.
+If you’re not telling me how your credentials and philosophies will directly make my life better, then you’re just masturbating with words, and that’s a gross.

 Tip#2: “What’s In It For Me?” – That’s The Only Thing Your Prospects Care About

-…And if you can’t show them quickly, they will bounce back to the search results, until they find a web page that speaks to them, and provides what they want – a solution to their problem or an answer to their question.
+If you can’t show them quickly, they will bounce back to the search results until they find a web page that speaks to them and provides what they want – a solution to their problem or an answer to their question.

-When you read something that’s supposed to be about solving your problem, but instead it’s a lot of “we,” (first person plural ) styled content, your eyes glaze over.
+When you read something that’s supposed to be about solving your problem, but instead, it’s a lot of “we” (first-person plural ) styled content, your eyes glaze over like a frosted donut.

 Tip#3: Always Backup Your Statements With Benefits

-It’s good practice to ask yourself how a statement benefits the person reading it?
-(The reason to care.)
+It’s good practice to ask yourself how a statement benefits the person reading it.
+That’s the reason to care.
 Then you add that reason if it’s not present.

 Notice how I just backed up my statement with a benefit (in green font)?